 Each note can contain text, images, maps, links, and more.
 You can also format your notes using bold, italics, or bullet points.
 And if you need to keep track of something specific, you can add checklists or attachments like photos or documents.

-If you want to share a note with someone else, you can tap the Share button in the top-left corner and choose how you’d like to send it (via email, Messages, AirDrop, etc.).
-You can also lock a note with a password or Touch ID for extra security.
+If you want to share a note with someone else, tap the Share button in the top-left corner and choose how you’d like to send it (via email, Messages, AirDrop, etc.).
+You can lock a note with a password or Touch ID for extra security.
 Overall, Apple’s Notes app is a great way to keep track of small bits of information.
-It’s easy to use and has all the features you need to make it work.
+It’s easy to use and has all the necessary features to make it work.

 The Notes app is not only native to Apple devices but can also be accessed on a Windows computer.
-However, the user must have an Apple ID account to sync their Notes on iCloud.
+However, users must have an Apple ID account to sync their Notes on iCloud.

 iCloud Notes can be securely accessed from a Windows computer once they’ve been synced – which can be done on your iPhone, Mac, or iPad, as we’ll see next.

 In your device’s Settings, sign in to your Apple ID account and then “iCloud.”
 On your iCloud account screen, confirm that the Notes app sync is turned on.

 In your Mac’s System Preferences, enter “Apple ID” at the top of the window, then select the “iCloud” option in the sidebar.
 On the iCloud screen of your Apple ID, confirm that Notes app sync is turned on.